jyssicab/JeopardyGame/README.md

 #Pre-Instructions:
 #1.
 Install prettytable with su -c "easy_intall prettytable"
 #2.
-Install prettytable with su -c "easy_intall termcolor"
+Install termcolor with su -c "easy_intall termcolor"
+#3.
+Install readchar with su -c "easy_intall readchar"

 #This is a 2 player game.